A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Case Study

-The dynamic penalty was updated when the loss became lower than 40\% of the maximum loss ($\alpha = 60$) and the penalty factor was doubled in each update ($c=2$), starting from $\mu_{min}=0.05$ to $\mu_{max}=20$.
+The DP was updated when the loss became lower than 30\% of the maximum loss ($\alpha = 70$) and the penalty factor was doubled in each update ($c=2$), starting from $\mu_{min}=0.05$ up to $\mu_{max}=20$.
 The value for the uniform penalty function and the penalty factor for the linear penalty were both set to 20 as shown in table \ref{tb:simplepenalty}.
 The training comprised 2000 episodes and the initial point was randomly selected inside the feasible region to start each episode.
-For a rigorous comparison, we trained 100 agents set in the environment set with 100 different random seeds, which introduced randomness to exploration, NN initialization, buffer sampling, etc.
+To test the agent’s behavior during training, we tested the policy after every 100 episodes without exploration.
+In addition, for a rigorous comparison, we trained a set of 100 agents in the environment set with 100 different random seeds, which introduced randomness to exploration, NN initialization, buffer sampling, etc.